 Medical Editor: John P. Cunha, DO, FACOEP

-Aygestin (norethindrone) is used for birth control (contraception) to prevent pregnancy.
-It is also used to treat menstrual disorders, endometriosis, or abnormal vaginal bleeding caused by a hormone imbalance.
-Aygestin is a form of progesterone, a female hormone.
-This medication is available in generic form.
-Common side effects include nausea, vomiting, headache, dizziness, mood swings, trouble sleeping, weight gain/loss, acne, breast swelling/tenderness, change in sexual interest, unwanted hair growth, or hair loss.
+Aygestin (norethindrone) is a form of progesterone, a female hormone, used for birth control (contraception) to prevent pregnancy.
+Aygestin is also used to treat menstrual disorders, endometriosis, or abnormal vaginal bleeding caused by a hormone imbalance.
+Aygestin is available in generic form.
+Common side effects of Aygestin include:

 Our Aygestin (norethindrone) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.